nickthecook/ops/README.md

 - therefore, the command should be idempotent
 - it's also a good idea to prevent it from printing output unless it encounters an error, to keep the ops output clean

-## Command-line arguments
+## Builtins

-Supported commands are:
+Built-in commands are:

 - `up`: tries to meet the dependencies in the `dependencies` section of `ops.yml`
 - `down`: stops services listed in the `dependencies` section of `ops.yml` (but does not uninstall packages)